Skip to content

 Food Strainer

-If you are wanting to make tomato sauce, salsa, applesauce, etc. I highly recommend the Victorio Deluxe Food Strainer and Sauce Maker.
+If you want to make tomato sauce, salsa, applesauce, etc. I highly recommend the Victorio Deluxe Food Strainer and Sauce Maker.
 This thing is amazing, and makes really fast work of large volumes of tomatoes!
 It does not, however, work for separate grapes from the stem for winemaking.
 Just trust me on that one.

 Kitchen Scale